 In the past, we've encouraged churches to use Zelle for the benefits they offer.
 But at this time, we can't recommend that churches use Zelle's platform for accepting donations online.

-There's a good chance you're already familiar with Zelle.
-It's a popular platform used by churches because they offer no fees.
-This is really appealing for churches because they want to minimize the fees that they incur from accepting donations online from a credit or debit card.
+Zelle is a popular platform used by churches for one BIG reason: They offer no fees.
+This is really appealing for churches because they want to minimize the expenses of accepting donations online from a credit or debit card.
 With Zelle, the banks cover the fee (for now), so you can keep 100% of what's donated.
 What's not to love, right?

-There's a risk when using Zelle.
-And this risk has gained a lot of notice lately.
+However, there's a risk when using Zelle.
+And this risk has gained a lot of notice lately...

-Federal regulations require banks and credit card companies to not only protect your money, but also cover the money lost to scams.
-If a person's account is hacked or even if they willingly wire money to someone who turns out to be a fraudster, the bank is accountable to replace those funds.
-Those same regulations were thought to apply to Zelle.
+Federal regulations require banks and credit card companies to not only protect your money but also cover the money lost to scams.
+If a person's account is hacked or even if they willingly wire money to someone who turns out to be a fraudster, the bank is accountable for replacing those funds.
+Those same regulations were thought to apply to p2p mobile apps like Zelle.

 There's a concerning development, however.
 As users of the platform have reported fraud to their banks, more and more of them are receiving denials.
 This even occurs in instances where the scammer gained access to the user's bank account through Zelle and drained all their funds.

 But the NYT is not the only outfit reporting the experiences of these victims.
-You can find similar stories from small or local news orgs.
-A few examples are here › here › and here ›.
+You can find similar stories from small or local news organizations.
+A few examples are here, here, and here.

 When it comes to church donations, Zelle misses the mark on many of the features ministries need.
 Some of the issues leaders have told me:

 Need an online giving platform?
-ChurchTrac offers some of the lowest transaction fees on the market for non-profits.
+ChurchTrac is easy to use and offers some of the lowest transaction fees for non-profits.

 Zelle is not the best platform for charitable contributions or online donations.
-Even if they address the security issues associated with it, it's still missing vital features that churches need for their regular tithes and donations.
+Even if they address the security issues, it's still missing vital features that churches need for their regular tithes and donations.

 Stepping away from Zelle will be tough for a lot of ministers.
 Hopefully, banks will come up with a resolution that protects Zelle users while adding the giving features that churches need.
 We'll keep you posted in the meantime.